alphastrata/wgpu-prac-v2/post.md

  TRACE wgpu_core::command::allocator > CommandAllocator::dispose encoders 0
 ```
 Well that didn't tell us much, other than `wgpu` would have trouble using libGL, but as we want vulkan anyway that's useless.

+The answer turns out to be that when using `array<T>` in custom `struct`s, the `array<T, N>` needs to be sized with `N`.

+This introduces another hardcoded const/value for us which sucks, but we'll worry about it later.: